 The Field Data Sheet is used to document the sampling and site details and the monitoring results.
 The Identification & Scoring Sheet is used to record the number of macroinvertebrates you collect and calculate the water quality score for your monitoring site.
-After monitoring, place both sheets in your ALLARM Monitoring Binder until you are able to give them to ALLARM for archiving.
-ALLARM recommends taking a photocopy or picture of your sheets before handing over the original copies to ALLARM.
-ALLARM will hold onto them for at least seven years following the sampling date.
-Macroinvertebrate data will be uploaded into the Chesapeake Data Explorer.
+After monitoring, place both sheets in your ALLARM Monitoring Binder.
+Take a photocopy or picture of your datasheets and upload them to your folder in the Stream Team Exchange.
+We need to hold onto the datasheets for at least seven years following the sampling date.
+Upload your Macroinvertebrate data into the Chesapeake Data Explorer following QC and a data upload training.